openshift-knative/docs/versions/v060/knative-serving-v060-OCP-41.md

-# Knative Serving v0.6.0 on Openshift 4.1
+# Knative Serving v0.6.0 on OpenShift 4.1
 --------

 The Knative Serving operator can be installed by using the operator available in the OpenShift OperatorHub.